Arin13-03/Chaintune-Web3-Music-App/README.md

 ## Inter IIT Project

 This project secured 5th place in Inter IIT Tech Meet 12.0 at IIT Madras.
-Report that was presented is saved in Reports Folder.
+Report that was presented is saved in Report Folder.